ABS Injection Molding

 ABS Injection Molding Process

-1. Material Pre-treatment: ABS resins tend to absorb moisture, so they must be dried before processing.
+1. Material Pre-treatment: ABS resins must be dried before processing, as they tend to absorb moisture.
 General-grade ABS should be baked at 80-85°C for 2-4 hours or treated in a dry hopper at 80°C for 1-2 hours to restrict the moisture content to less than 0.1%.
-For heat-resistant ABS with PC components, the drying temperature may need to be adjusted up to 100°C.

-• Fill stage: About 95-98% of the ABS material is injected into the mold.
+• Fill stage – ABS material is injected into the mold.

-5. Cooling: Once the mold is filled, the molten plastic solidifies and cools to take the shape of the mold.
+4. Cooling: Once the mold is filled, the molten plastic solidifies and cools to take the shape of the mold.
 Inadequate cooling can lead to surface imperfections, so properly designed wall thickness and an improved cooling system are vital.
-For parts with large projection areas, the fixed mold temperature should be 70-80°C, and the moving mold temperature should be 50-60°C.

 Several factors must be considered during the ABS injection molding process, including wall thickness, shrinkage rate, stress concentration, melt temperature, injection pressure, injection molding speed, and cooling rate.
 Maintaining uniform wall thickness is important to avoid stress on the plastic part.
 The injection speed should also be adjusted to enhance surface quality, as an overly low speed can result in insufficient plastic density and poor gloss.

 Pre-treatment of the material, selection of appropriate process parameters, and careful mold design contribute to a reliable and repeatable injection molding process for ABS parts.
-For complex ABS product molds, a series of processing technologies such as CNC milling, EDM, deep hole drilling, lathe, grinding machine, wire-electrode cutting, CMM, and polishing may be used.
+For complex ABS injection molding tooling, a series of processing technologies such as CNC milling, EDM, deep hole drilling, lathe, grinding machine, and wire-electrode cutting may be used.

 Consideration During ABS Injection Molding Process